-If your lender serves you with a foreclosure complaint in Louisville, KY, you only have 20 days to file an answer.
+If your lender serves you with a foreclosure complaint in Louisville, Kentucky, you only have 20 days to file an answer.
 If you don’t, a default judgment may be issued.
 A mortgage company often starts the foreclosure process on a single-family home when you are about 60 to 90 days overdue.
 Interestingly, there are many different ways to handle a foreclosure proceeding.
-However, always be sure to use a qualified Louisville Foreclosure attorney.
+However, always be sure to use a qualified Louisville foreclosure attorney.

 If you wish to save the home, you have options.
 The options are to file an answer to the foreclosure proceeding, attempt a mortgage modification, or submit a Chapter 13 bankruptcy and catch up on the payments.
 Even if you wish to sell the home, filing bankruptcy or an answer and discovery often gives you time to sell the property or find another home.
 Our law office does just that.

 ⎆ Choosing a foreclosure attorney.